OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * DISCRETE.
 Minimize access to technical details to prevent attacker reconnaissance.E.g. be careful with publishing technical articles on your solution.
 * DATAMINIMIZE.
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.

-Note: For any controls in this document: *vulnerabilities* occur when controls are missing.
+Note: For all controls in this document: a *vulnerability* occurs when a control is missing.

 # 1. THREATS THROUGH USE